 The required documentation will vary from applicant to applicant.

-Empire Global has a team of experienced professionals who will assist you through the entire process of Kansas Money Transmitter License application including assistance in the preparation of documents, submission of application and responding to any queries.
+Empire Global has a team of experienced professionals who will assist you through the entire process of the Kansas Money Transmitter License application including assistance in the preparation of documents, submission of application, and responding to any queries.
 We request you to get in touch with Empire Global at the earliest to understand the entire process in detail and apply for a Kansas Money Transmitter License.